-Resolution ITU-R 6-1 (Rev. Geneva, 2007) of RA, on liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T), and Resolution ITU-R 7-2 (Rev. Geneva, 2012) of RA, on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);
+Resolution ITU-R 6-2 (Rev. Geneva, 2015) of RA, on liaison and collaboration with the ITU Telecommunication Standardization Sector (ITU-T), and Resolution ITU-R 7-3 (Rev. Geneva, 2015) of RA, on telecommunication development including liaison and collaboration with the ITU Telecommunication Development Sector (ITU-D);

-Resolutions 44 and 45 (Rev. Dubai, 2012) of WTSA, on mutual cooperation and integration of the activities of ITU-T and ITU-D;
+Resolutions 44 and 45 (Rev. Hammamet, 2016) of WTSA, on mutual cooperation and integration of the activities of ITU-T and ITU-D;

-Resolution 57 (Rev. Dubai, 2012) of WTSA, on strengthening coordination and cooperation among the ITU Radiocommunication Sector (ITU-R), ITU-T and ITU-D on matters of mutual interest;

-Resolution 5 (Rev. Dubai 2014) of WTDC, on enhanced participation by developing countries in the activities of the Union;
+Resolution 5 (Rev. Buenos Aires, 2017) of WTDC, on enhanced participation by developing countries in the activities of the Union;

-Resolution 18 (Rev. Dubai, 2012) of WTSA, on principles and procedures for the allocation of work to, and coordination between, the ITU Radiocommunication and ITU Telecommunication Standardization Sectors;
+Resolution 18 (Rev. Hammamet, 2016) of WTSA, on principles and procedures for the allocation of work to, and coordination between, the ITU Radiocommunication and ITU Telecommunication Standardization Sectors;

-Resolution 59 (Rev. Dubai 2014) of WTDC, on strengthening coordination and cooperation among ITU-R, ITU-T and ITU-D on matters of mutual interest.
+Resolution 59 (Rev. Buenos Aires, 2017) of WTDC, on strengthening coordination and cooperation among ITU-R, ITU-T and ITU-D on matters of mutual interest.

 Composition of the inter-Sector coordination team on issues of mutual interest:

-The inter-Sector coordination team on issues of mutual interest will consist of representatives from the three Advisory Groups, keeping in mind the need for regional balance.
+The ISCT will consist of representatives from the three Advisory Groups, keeping in mind the need for regional balance.

 The ISCT is chaired by Mr Fabio Bigi, and vice-chaired by the appointed RAG, TSAG and TDAG representatives: